Best bathroom plants – 10 that thrive in humid environments

 10. Air plant – Tillandsia

 For something a little different and a little quirky in your bathroom, try a tillandsia.
-These fun, spiky plants are a unique and mess-free option, requiring no soil at all – instead absorbing all the moisture they need from the air.
+These fun, spiky plants are a unique and mess-free option, requiring no soil, and instead absorbing all the moisture they need from the air.

 Is it ok to put a plant in the bathroom?